tenpages/tenpages.github.io/about/index.md

 type: about
 ---

 This is a personal blog of Shuo Liu (刘硕).
-I'm currently (2019-) a PhD student in [computer science](https://cs.georgetown.edu/) at [Georgetown University](https://www.georgetown.edu), studying Byzantine fault-tolerant distributed systems for optimization, advised by Prof. [Nitin Vaidya](https://disc.georgetown.domains/).
+I'm currently (2019-) a PhD Candidate in [computer science](https://cs.georgetown.edu/) at [Georgetown University](https://www.georgetown.edu), studying Byzantine fault-tolerant distributed systems for optimization, advised by Prof. [Nitin Vaidya](https://disc.georgetown.domains/).
 Prior to this, I was a master student at Georgetown in CS (2017-2019), and bachelor student at [Fudan University](http://www.fudan.edu.cn/) in [mathematics](http://math.fudan.edu.cn/) (2013-2017).

 During my master's degree, My advisor was Prof. [Lisa Singh](http://people.cs.georgetown.edu/~singh/), with the help of whom I graduated with thesis "*[Understanding Relational Background Knowledge Attacks on Social Media](https://repository.library.georgetown.edu/handle/10822/1054915)*".
 We studied privacy concerns of social media users, specifically web footprints that users may leave on websites unintentionally, using data scince approaches.